agx/feedbackd/doc/Event-naming-spec-0.0.0.md

 - *battery-caution*: The event used when the battery is nearing exhaustion (below 40%, for example).
 - *battery-full*: The event used when the battery is fully loaded up.
 - *device-added*: The event used when a device has become available to the desktop, i.e. due to USB plugging.
+- *key-pressed*: The event used when a key on e.g. an on screen keyboard is pressed.
+- *key-released*: The event used when a key on e.g. an on screen keyboard is released.
 - *message-missed-notification*: The event used when a notification was shown but not seen by the user. (*deprecated*)
 - *message-new-cellbroadcast*: The event used when a new cell broadcast message is received.
 - *notification-missed-generic*: The event used when a generic notification was